NDSU-Geddes-Lab/cultured-microbe-identification/README.md

     2. Once the all arguments are in place, run the chunk
 - By this time we have an intermediate output in a csv file called `processed_data_output.csv` which holds following information for each sequence:
-          1. Original sequences
+  - Original sequences
-          2. Its identified forward barcode
+  - Its identified forward barcode
-          3. Its identified reverse barcode
+  - Its identified reverse barcode
-          4. Identified well name
+  - Identified well name
-          5. Counts of the sequences in every well of every plate (zero count in the well except the identified well is expected)
+  - Counts of the sequences in every well of every plate (zero count in the well except the identified well is expected)
 - Next code chunk collapses the processed data such that we get a table with all the unique clean sequences with their counts in all the wells in all the plates (960 columns named as Plate*_well*).
 - Now we calculate purity percentage of each unique clean sequence.
 For each unique clean sequences, its counts are sorted from highest to lowest.
 It divides each count by the total number of counts for that Plate*_well* and multiplies by 100.

+Once you are done running the workflow, go to terminal and deactivate the python environment by running `deactivate`.